 The medical practitioner must have appropriate qualifications and/or expertise for the proposed indication(s) relevant to the product being proposed for use.

-If the medicinal practitioner is not a specialist in the condition to be treated with the medicinal cannabis product, then the TGA would expect a specialist report from an appropriate specialist on the use and suitability of the product for the particular indication for the patient requested to be sent by your doctor as part of their application.
+If the medicinal practitioner is not a specialist in the condition to be treated with the medicinal cannabis product, then depending on the circumstances the TGA may ask for a specialist report from an appropriate treating specialist on the use and suitability of the product for the particular indication for the patient.

 The product must be legally produced, either in Australia or overseas, and manufactured using appropriate manufacturing quality standards and to the relevant quality standards.

 The sponsor is responsible for ensuring compliance with these standards.
 Information for sponsors of medicinal cannabis products can be found at: Access to medicinal cannabis products - Information for sponsors and manufacturers.

 Prior to lodging an application to access a medicinal cannabis product through the above schemes, you must have identified a specific therapeutic good from a known sponsor who is able to legally import and/or supply the good in Australia.
 The sponsor should also provide you with all the following necessary information required to support the application.